Hot on the heels of “Should I fly with Emirates or Etihad”, the next most popular flying question we get is “but what about Qatar Airways?”

 Emirates currently serves over 140 destinations in destinations in 85 countries, whilst Qatar now serves 150 destinations.

-In our review today we are going to focus on Economy Class offerings for both airlines.
-Mr Globetrotter is well acquainted with the pointy end at Emirates but we don’t have the same personal experiences to share on Qatar – You can see this guest post though on how to score yourself a Business Upgrade on Qatar!
+We will put Business Class aside for now, Mr Globetrotter is well acquainted with the pointy end at Emirates but we don’t have the same personal experiences to share on Qatar Airways – You can see this guest post though on how to score yourself a Business Upgrade on Qatar!

 Baggage Allowances – Emirates v Qatar